-The main temple building would be single storey of steel and masonry construction (with By LERISSE SMITH
+The main temple building would be single storey of steel and masonry construction (with By LERISSE SMITH against this type of thing being established in The Basin," he said.

 Mr Carroll, whose property abuts the proposed temple, said he was not against the applicant's religious beliefs, just the building.